CaliStyle/trailpack-proxy-cart/README.md

 A Metadata is additional information about a product, customer, or review that is not constrained by the parent model.

 ## Collections
-A Collection is a grouping of like items, such as products, customers, and shipping zones.
+A Collection is a grouping of like items, such as products, customers, and shipping zones and can apply collection discounts, shipping overrides, and tax overrides.

 ## Tags
 A Tag is a searching marker for a customer or product.

 ## Customers
 A Customer is a user or guest.

+## Accounts
+An Account is a 3rd party that the customer belongs to such as Stripe or Authorize.net

+## Sources
+A Source is a payment method used by the customer at checkout that belongs to a customer and an account.

 ## Carts
 A Cart is a bucket that holds products and data until an order is placed.